-Florida will only accept bids for materials designed to serve as the major tool of instruction (which may include ancillary materials) for the courses listed in the table below.
+Florida will only accept bids for materials designed to serve as the major tool of instruction (which may include ancillary materials) for the courses listed in the four tables below.
+Please note that all courses indicated with an asterisk () are remedial courses that do not require additional correlations as outlined in the Program Design section below.